Welcome to the Cardinal Family!

 Welcome to Saint Mary’s.
 You’ve submitted your admission deposit and you’re officially a Cardinal!
 Now it’s time to start preparing for college and life on campus

-All freshmen are required to live on campus for their first year, so getting your housing application in early can increase your chances of getting your first choice.
+All freshmen and sophomores are required to live on campus for their first two years, so getting your housing application in early can increase your chances of getting your first choice.
 First-year students have three options: Brother William Hall (co-ed), Skemp Hall (all female) and Saint Benilde Hall (all male).
 Applications for housing and roommate requests should be submitted ASAP for priority placement.

 Transfer or students over 21 years of age have multiple options including single, double, suites, or apartment-style housing.
 Choices include: Residencia of Santiago Miller, Brother Leopold Hall, Bishops Hall, Saint Joseph's Hall, Hillside, Gillmore Creek Hall, La Salle Hall, Saint Yon's Hall, and Heffron Hall (all co-ed).
 Please note: If special housing accommodations are needed, you must complete the Request for Housing Accommodation Form (PDF).